 I've written an extensive guide to aging your own beef at home (all it really requires is a mini fridge, a computer CPU fan, and some patience), but in the two years since I wrote that piece, I've also tested a number of new products on the market intended to help improve the odds of successful aging.
 Of those, two have stood out.

 The SteakAger is a small Plexiglas box that fits inside your normal fridge (I keep it in a large mini fridge, as my normal fridge is usually too full to fit it) and comes fitted with a fan, temperature and humidity monitors, and a UV light to sterilize the air as it circulates around your beef.
 You won't be able to fit a complete prime rib roast in there, but it's a nifty little product if you plan on aging around three ribs at a time.
-The product has had a successful Kickstarter campaign and is available through that link for $129 (no word on exact shipping time for new orders).

 The other is the Steak Locker, and this one is for serious dry-aged steak lovers only.
 This dedicated steak-aging refrigerator has a built-in fan and UV light, as well as trays to hold blocks of rock salt intended to help maintain humidity.
 A monitor in the fridge pairs with your smartphone and gives you alerts any time the temperature or humidity reaches dangerous levels.
 This is a feature that would have saved me several hundred dollars' worth of prime rib a couple of years ago when my aging fridge shut off over the weekend during a power outage.
 It's also got an ultra-sleek stainless-steel-and-glass design that's intended to be on display.
 This is the steak-aging fridge for people who want to communicate to their guests, "I AGE MY OWN BEEF."
 It's also pricey, at around $1,500—though, to be fair, it'll pay for itself after about 150 pounds of dry-aged beef, or eight to 10 full, untrimmed prime ribs.